 In this study, the researchers took into account various factors that could have affected the results, such as a neighbourhood’s proximity to pollution, relative wealth and population density.
 They were cautious in their interpretation, saying their study does not show that trees are causally related to asthma “at the individual level” (i.e. that trees may not have a direct effect on asthma symptoms, but instead could be markers of other environmental conditions that improve respiratory health for groups of people).

 This is an important point and means there may be other individual factors, such as socioeconomic status that could be linked to both childhood asthma and the chances of living in a leafy neighbourhood.

 Where did the story come from?

 Dr Gina S. Lovasi and colleagues from Columbia University in the US carried out the research.
 The study was funded by the National Institute for Environmental Health Science and the Robert Wood Johnson Foundation.
 The study was published in the peer-reviewed Journal of Epidemiology and Community Health.

 What kind of scientific study was this?

-, the researchers looked at how many cases of childhood asthma there were in 42 health service or hospital catchment areas in New York City.
+In this cross-sectional and ecological study, the researchers looked at how many cases of childhood asthma there were in 42 health service or hospital catchment areas in New York City.
 The rates of asthma prevalence were compared to the average density of trees in the areas the children lived in.
 The areas ranged from six to 67 square kilometres in size.